omriGdai1/vbet_to_git_not_privet/README.md

 Output:
 dataframes.pkl - all tables - see vbet_from_json_files_to_pandas_df

-relevant_clients.df - list of relevant clienyt based on a business logic. dates.df - Correlated between each user and his FTD and STD date
+relevant_clients.df - list of relevant clienyt based on a business logic. - Omri thinks its unique over client table provided from vbet - He will validate

+dates.df - df that includes FTD and STD date

 ### Model 2 - predict high roller per week,month